 become overwhelmed and potentially miss threats [22].
 Tools such as Snort and Bro (Zeek) serve as examples of NIDS, offering robust network traffic monitoring capabilities [3].

-Host-Based Intrusion Detection System (HIDS)
+Host-Based Intrusion Detection Systems (HIDSs)

-Host-Based Intrusion Detection Systems (HIDS) operate on individual hosts or devices by monitoring activities such as file integrity, log files, and running processes.
+HIDSs operate on individual hosts or devices by monitoring activities such as file integrity, log files, and running processes.
 HIDS provides a detailed analysis of host-specific activities, making it particularly useful for detecting suspicious behavior at the device level.
 These systems are especially effective in environments that require deep security monitoring, such as critical systems or servers.
 According to Debar et al. [23], HIDS can detect intrusions that NIDS might overlook, such as unauthorized modifications to system files.
 However, HIDS is limited to specific devices and does not provide a comprehensive view of network-wide security.

 Signature-Based Intrusion Detection System (SIDS)